 These recent cases and others like them have created a new emotive debate around the laws relating to surrogacy in Britain.
 Often it is the case that couples who enter into surrogacy arrangements are unaware of the legal implications and most fail to cover themselves properly.

 Around 2,000 children a year are born to surrogate mothers, however, last year only 241 applied for parental orders.
 This leaves their children without legal protection and as Justice Theis describes it “stateless and parentless.”
-These cases and others like it point to an urgent need for the law to clarify and better reflect the complexity of modern families.
+Cases like these and others like it point to an urgent need for the law to clarify and better reflect the complexity of modern families.